yubarajshrestha/iarticles/readme.md

 ### How to?
 #### Step 1: Install package

-Add the package in your composer.json by executing the command.
+Install package by executing the command.

 ```
 composer require yubarajshrestha/iarticles